Building A Successful Outbound Sales Strategy From Scratch

 Keeping Things Personal

-At the end of the day, an effective B2B outbound strategy relies on the relationship between customers and sellers.
+At the end of the day, an effective outbound sales strategy relies on the relationship between customers and sellers.
 Most clients prefer to buy from a trusted source, and rightly so.
-If you want to drive your B2B sales and ultimately your revenue, it’s best to focus on creating a dialogue and leveraging the challenges of your ICP to improve your services and goods.
+If you want to drive your B2B sales and ultimately your revenue, it’s best to focus on creating a dialogue with your ICP, rather than pushing the sale.

-To hear more insight from Guillaume on successful B2B outbound strategies – take a look at his whole interview at the ‘Own Your Growth’ live summit.
+To hear more insight from Guillaume on successful B2B outbound sales strategies, check out his interview at the ‘Own Your Growth’ live summit.